The Role of Referrals in Immobility, Inequality, and Inefficiency in Labor Markets: Worker Groups and the Impact of Referrals on Outcomes

-For simplicity we consider two groups, but the results extend easily to more.
-We refer to one group as {\sl blue} and the other as {\sl green}, with respective masses $n_b>0$ and $n_g>0$ of workers per generation, such that $n_b+n_g=n$.
-Let $e_b$ and $e_g$ be the masses of employed blue and green workers at the beginning of the period respectively; i.e., the masses of the retiring employees or the ``current employment'' for short.
-There is a current employment bias towards blues if $\frac{e_b}{e_g}> \frac{n_b}{n_g}$.
+For simplicity, we consider two groups, but the results extend easily to more.
+We refer to one group as {\sl blues} and the other as {\sl greens}, with respective masses $n_b>0$ and $n_g>0$ of workers per generation, such that $n_b+n_g=n$.
+Let $e_b$ and $e_g$ be the masses of employed blue and green workers at the beginning of the period, respectively; i.e., the masses of the retiring workers or the ``current employment'' for short.
+Without loss of generality, we maintain that $\frac{e_b}{e_g}\geq \frac{n_b}{n_g}$ and say that there is a current employment bias towards blues if the inequality is strict.